 Taking the role of a vCIO or vCISO is different than providing managed services.
 The biggest contrast is that your priority as a virtual member of the C-suite isn’t selling solutions.
 Instead, for a monthly or quarterly fee, you assess needs from the client’s perspective and consult with their team to create an IT strategy, a workable budget, and a timeline for solution implementation.
 In some cases, the client prefers to work with a different company for managed services to ensure the decisions their vCIO is making aren’t influenced by their own interests.

 The Higher Demand for vCISO

 There are several reasons that vCISO services, rather than more generalized vCIO services, may open more doors and result in more growth for your company:

-Good help is hard to find: Research for the fourth annual Life and Times of Cybersecurity Professionals 2020 report from Enterprise Strategy Group (ESG), in cooperation with the Information Systems Security Association International (ISSA), found that 45 percent of security professionals say the cybersecurity skills shortage has become more serious over the past few years.
+Good help is hard to find: Research for the fourth annual Life and Times of Cybersecurity Professionals 2021 report from Enterprise Strategy Group (ESG), in cooperation with the Information Systems Security Association International (ISSA), found that the cybersecurity skills shortage has impacted 57 percent of organizations.
+Businesses are feeling the impact through increased workloads (62 percent), unfilled job openings (38 percent), and staff burnout (38 percent).
+Additionally, 95 percent say the cybersecurity skills shortage hasn’t improved over the past few years and 44 percent say it’s gotten worse.
 With fewer skilled people available to fill CISO positions at businesses and enterprises, a vCISO becomes a good option.

 Good help comes at a cost: The shortage of skilled professionals in cybersecurity has made average salaries rise.
 Some businesses may not be able to afford to have a CISO in house, even if they have a CIO.